BawdyAnarchist/quBSD/Future_Development.md

 qb-cam/mic - webcam and mic get brought up with script

 qb-update - Update rootjails, create snapshots

+qb-snap - Add an option for snapshotting host before an update

 Config file that maps workspaces to GUI apps; script to launch apps startx

 Crons
 - Popup warning if zpool errors are discovered
 - Popup warning if host has been network connected for too long